grafana/agent/docs/api.md

 ```

 Get Config will return a single configuration by name.
 The configuration must
 exist or an error will be returned.
+URL-encoded names will be retrieved in decoded
+form. e.g., `hello%2Fworld` will represent the config named `hello/world`.

 Status code: 200 on success, 400 on invalid config name.
 Response on success: